QuantumDamage/iota.lib.py/tutorials/helloworld/helloworld.md

 uri = 'https://testnet140.tangle.works:443'
 ```

-# Generating part
+# Generating seeds and addresses
 This part is dedicated to generating receiver and sender seeds and addresses.
 If you run this code from top to bottom, new pairs will be generated every time.
-This might be not intended behavior.
-If you like to use constant values while experimenting, re-run your code from **Using part**.
+This might not be the intended behavior.
+If you would like to use constant values while experimenting, re-run your code from the [**Usage** section](ref-usage).

-## Generating and printing receiver seed
+## Generating and printing a receiver seed
-We can easily and securely generate seed which will be used as a seed for receiver side.
+We can easily and securely generate seeds which will be used by the receiver side.

 ```python